 In order to maintain an appropriate level of supervision, please do not arrive more than five minutes prior to the start of class.
 In addition, classroom staff asks that you are timely in picking up your child from preschool.
-It is important that your child knows he or she will be picked up promptly at the end of the day as children can become upset if parents are late.
+It is important that your child knows he or she will be picked up promptly at the end of the day and children can become upset if parents are late.
 Punctuality is a critical life skill.
 Please call the classroom if you will be unavoidably delayed.

 Late pick up will result in a late fee.
 A fee of \$5.00 will be charged for the first 10 minutes you are late in picking up your child.
 An additional \$1.00 per minute is charged after the first 10 minutes.
-You will be given a late fee coupon.
-The late fee must reach the preschool office within ten days or your child will not be able to attend until the fee is paid.
+You will be given a late fee coupon and the fee will be added to your ELEYO account.
+The late fee must paid within ten days or your child will not be able to attend until the fee is paid.